 His father hollered something in the background.
-All I could hear were “take out the trash,” and “help me get out of this frickin’ chair.”
+I could only hear, “Take out the trash,” and “Help me get out this frickin’ chair.”

 “Yeah.
-I met this girl on the day after the funeral.
-Wouldn’t you believe?
-I forgot that girls could be so nice.
-LA must’ve made me too jaded.”
+I met this girl.
+Girls can treat you so nice.
+LA must’ve made me jaded.”

 “Yeah.
-I’m buying a house out here in the suburbs once I can afford to move out of Pop’s.
+I’m buying a house in the suburbs once I can move out of Pop’s place.
 You should move out here, too.”

 “Yeah, the bitch.”

 “She put me in the friend zone.
 She said she wanted to date younger guys.”

 “In those words?”

 “So she implied.
 But I’ve outgrown the friend zone, man.”

 “I saw it coming,” I said.